sustech-cs304/team-project-24spring-team1/Proposal.md

 We aim to construct a huge online platform which serves mainly for students.
 Students are able to take part in various kinds of activities, enjoying their campus life and broadening their horizons.

-### Requirement Analysis
+## 2. Requirement Analysis

 #### Functional requirements

-- Enter an activity easily
-  Take part in an activity shown in your homepage, or search a specific event using its name or id.
+**Account**

-- Sign up with verified identity
+1. Sign up with verified identity
    When signing up, please give your name and student ID number, aiming to ensure that you are a student in our university.

+2. Account Interface

+   - User can see profile photo, username，activities attended，posted activities/published posts

+   - User can change profile photo, username

+**Activity Center**

+1. Enter an activity easily
+   Take part in an activity shown in your homepage, or search a specific event using its name, id or keywords.

+2. Book a seat

+   Users see the activity they want to participate in, they can book seats on the website, note that user cannot book seats for more than one activity at the same time

+**Comminity**

-- Share enterred activities in different ways
+1. Share enterred activities in different ways
    After enjoying an activity, you can share it in your moments, using words, pictures, even videos.
-- Make comments to others sharings and chat with others Noticing an attractive activity, you can chat with other students to acquire more details, or answer others' questions.
+2. Make comments to others sharings and chat with others Noticing an attractive activity, you can chat with other students to acquire more details, or answer others' questions.
-- Hilarious and cute stickers
+3. Hilarious and cute stickers
    Send a sticker to make your chats more fun.
 They are totally free with a huge amount.

 #### Non-functional requirements